 Whether you're a new mum or you have older children you may wish to use a baby carrier whilst breastfeeding.
 So obviously you want to know what baby carrier is best.
 Breastfeeding an infant usually requires them to lie horizontally in order to latch and feed.
-After a little while you can find this puts an enormous strain on your arms, so in those early days you might find it useful to have a carrier to help support their weight.
+After a little while, you can find this puts an enormous strain on your arms, so in those early days you might find it useful to have an infant carrier to help support their weight.

 So, why use a baby carrier?
-Although it isn't totally hands free to begin with you will gain one hand to use for pushing the trolly in the supermarket, passing your toddler a snack or a toy, or most importantly, lifting that much needed cup of tea while it's still within drinking temperature!
+Although it isn't totally hands-free to begin with, you will gain one hand to use for pushing the trolly in the supermarket, passing your toddler a snack or a toy, or most importantly, lifting that much-needed cup of tea while it's still within drinking temperature!

-Some baby carriers, like the Lillebaby Complete, can be adjusted both from the front of the carrier and the back.
+Some baby carriers, like the Lillebaby Complete, can be adjusted both from the front of the baby carrier and the back.
 This makes it much easier to loosen and tighten the straps as required to move your baby into the best position to feed.
-Other carriers such as the Tula can only be adjusted at the back, which can make it awkward to loosen the carrier enough to lower it to feed.
+Other baby carriers such as the Tula can only be adjusted at the back, which can make it awkward to loosen the baby carrier enough to lower it to feed.

 Another feature you may find useful in a baby carrier whilst feeding is a hood.
-This can provide additional cover if you feel feeding in the carrier leaves you exposed.
-Carriers like the Lillebaby Complete, Ergobaby, Tula and Connecta have hoods as standard.
+This can provide additional cover if you feel feeding in the baby carrier leaves you exposed.
+Baby carriers like the Lillebaby Complete, Ergobaby, Tula and Connecta have hoods as standard.

-Please remember to always adjust your baby back into a fully supported position within the carrier when they have finished feeding and to remember to support baby's head whilst they are too little to do this themselves.
+Please remember to always adjust your baby back into a fully supported position within the baby carrier when they have finished feeding and to remember to support the baby's head whilst they are too little to do this themselves.